vanillatyy1/18_Citibike/README.md

 The project aims to provide a comprehensive analysis of the Citi Bike program in New York City, spanning from April 2023 to March 2024.
 Through data visualization and interpretation, the analysis seeks to uncover key insights into bike usage patterns, popular routes and seasonal variations.
 These insights will enable stakeholders to make informed decisions regarding resource allocation, infrastructure development, and marketing strategies to enhance the overall efficiency and effectiveness of the Citi Bike program.

-View Tableau Dashboard website here: https://vanillatyy1.github.io/18_Citibike/
+- View Tableau Dashboard website here: https://vanillatyy1.github.io/18_Citibike/

+- View the project on the actual Tableau website here: https://public.tableau.com/shared/KJB9H49HY?:display_count=n&:origin=viz_share_link

 ## About the Dataset
 Citi Bike stands as the nation's largest bikeshare program, boasting 25,000 bikes and a network of over 1,500 stations spanning Manhattan, Brooklyn, Queens, the Bronx, Jersey City, and Hoboken.
 Offering the convenience of unlocking bikes from one station and returning them to any other within the system, Citi Bike facilitates seamless urban transportation.